Nick-Tallguy/Nick-Tallguy.github.io/_posts/0900-12-04-basicairdata-gpslogger.md

 1. Save the GPX track on your Personal Computer in one of the following ways:
 * Go on the GPS Logger tracklist, tap on the desired track and then click on __Export__; the GPX file will be created and saved on the /GPSLogger folder of your Android device (make sure that GPX format is enabled on the settings screen).
 Then connect the phone with your PC using a USB cable and move (or copy) your GPX tracks on your PC using the File Manager;
-* As alternative, you can use the __Share__ feature to send the file to the PC (you can do it via e-mail, FTP, or using many Cloud Services.
+* As alternative, you can use the __Share__ feature to send the file to the PC (you can do it via e-mail, FTP, or using many Cloud Services).
 The sharing possibilities depend on the third-party apps installed on your Android Device;
 2. Import the GPX track into your OpenStreetMap Editor: using the GPX tracks with the JOSM and iD editors is easy by dragging the files and dropping them into the application (or the browser tab, for iD).

 Official Documentation